ccxt/ccxt/examples/js/README.md

 # CCXT JavaScript Examples

-To run JavaScript examples type in console:
+To run JavaScript examples from any folder type in console:

 ```shell
 node path/to/example.js # substitute for actual filename here